-Tourism and Visitors Implications issues Opportunities Attractions and Amenities The North West is considered for its outback experiences, scenery experiences and indigenous experiences.
+Tourism and Visitors Implications Issues Opportunities Attractions and Amenities The North West is considered for its outback experiences, scenery experiences and indigenous experiences.
 In the economic context, tourism is a very small contributor to current economic activity, however its value can be sustainable over time and opportunities are available for its increased contribution.
-Mackerel Islands Resort (Direction Island and Thevenard Island) and Montabello Islands are accessible from Beadon Creek Boat Harbour (and proposed marina).
-Attractions around Onstew include the Old Onstow historical townsite, Onstow Salt, the Ashburton River, termite mounds and Sunrise, Sunset and Four Mile beaches.
+Mackerel Islands Resort (Direction Island and Thevenard Island) and Montebello Islands are accessible from Beadon Creek Boat Harbour (and proposed marina).
+Attractions around Onslow include the Old Onslow historical townsite, Onslow Salt, the Ashburton River, termite mounds and Sunrise, Sunset and Four Mile beaches.
 Tom Price is considered to be the gateway to Karijini National Park.
 The town acts as a service centre for people to purchase necessary supplies in anticipation of staying within the National Park.
-Tom Price has the potential to capitalise an its proximity to Karijini National Park; however this requires significant investment in infrastructure and marketing/tourism awareness.
-Aboriginal culture, heritage and experiences are significant tourism Onslow is a hub for tourism that has a coastal or island focus.
-Tom Price and Paraburdoo can provide outback, scenary and indigenous experiences.
+Tom Price has the potential to capitalise on its proximity to Karijini National Park; however this requires significant investment in infrastructure and marketing/tourism awareness.
+Aboriginal culture, heritage and experiences are significant tourism assets.
+Onslow is a hub for tourism that has a coastal or island focus.
+Tom Price and Paraburdoo can provide outback, scenery and indigenous experiences.
 Some attractions or activities (such as fishing and island-based tourism) are perceived to be expensive for the general public.
-Develop the breadth and range of tourism products related to Islands, fishing tourism, national parks, and indigenous art and culture.
+Develop the breadth and range of tourism products related to islands, fishing tourism, national parks, and indigenous art and culture.
 Increased promotion of tourist attractions including increased promotion and marketing, particularly for Karijini National Park and other natural attractions.
-Opportunities to leverage from nature based tourism and haritage and aboriginal tourism development.
+Opportunities to leverage from nature based tourism and heritage and aboriginal tourism development.
 Arts and cultural programs to attract national and international recognition.
-Accommodation Accommodation options in Onsiow include two caravan parks, free camping facility, self-contained units and motel rooms.
-Onslow accommodation is becoming more accessible as occupancy rates.
-Tom Price is acknowledged as a toursm destination for yistors to Karjuri National Park and there is an opportunity for in-lown rating accommodation to transition to short-slay accommodation if there is demand (i.e. Windawarri Lodge, Marandoo Annex) or additional area to the Consider mechanisms such as flexibility between short atay accommodation and permanent residential development, provision of land for locatic businers use at reduced or no cost and government underwriting of portions of some strategic tourism developments.
+Accommodation Accommodation options in Onslow include two caravan parks, free camping facility, self-contained units and motel rooms.
+Onslow accommodation is becoming more accessible as occupancy rates Tom Price is acknowledged as a tourism destination for visitors to Karijini National Park and there is an opportunity for in-town mining accommodation to transition to short-stay accommodation if there is demand (i.e. Windawarri Lodge, Marandoo Annex) or additional area to the Consider mechanisms such as flexibility between short stay accommodation and permanent residential development, provision of land for iconic tourism use at reduced or no cost and government underwriting of portions of some strategic tourism developments.